MPI topologies

 const int periods[], int reorder, MPI_Comm * comm_cart)

-means that the dimension is non-periodic while a value of 1
+of 0 means that the dimension is non-periodic while a value of 1 indicates

 must preserve their rank from the old communicator to the new one.
 If reorder